ayhmi/cryptoBinance/README.md

+# cryptoBinance

 This project helps you to order crypto trading in binance with apiKey and secretKey.

+## Usage

 Run 'npm start' for development tests.
+Production mode is not currently supported.

+Open Account page to enter apiKey and secretKey inputs.

 ![](Account.png)

+Place your orders by selecting the symbol from left and entering the necessary fields from right.

 ![](Order.png)

-# cryptoBinance

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding